 Previously the only cost to customers was inconvenience and disappointment.
 Now product returns come with another price to pay, especially in the fashion industry where returns can be highest.
 We are seeing retailers increasingly abandon free returns as part of a revamp of policies that are also seeing shorter return windows.

 It’s an issue retailers can’t afford to ignore.
 Although returns to stores generally remain free – since staff have a greater chance of upselling when the customer is in store – the greater cost comes from the impact on customer satisfaction.
-One recent survey suggested that nearly half (47%) of consumers refuse to shop with online retailers that charge for online product returns while another by Klarna found that 70% of online shoppers might stop shopping at a favourite retailer if they introduced a returns fee.
+One recent survey suggested that nearly half (47%) of consumers refuse to shop with online retailers that charge for online product returns.
+At the same time, another by Klarna found that 70% of online shoppers might stop shopping at a favourite retailer if they introduced a returns fee.

 This risk of losing customers for good means that it’s vital to get the sale right first time, especially at Christmas when buyers may not be quite so sure of their purchases.
 Social proof messaging from Taggstar helps do this in several ways.
 It can highlight bestsellers and popular items, inspiring customers to buy by showing what others like them are buying.
-This can help gift buyers narrow down choices in categories that they might not be so knowledgeable about, as well as highlight trending products.
+This can help gift buyers narrow down choices in categories they might not be so knowledgeable about and highlight trending products.

-With this greater assistance, as well as social proof messaging linked to low stock messages, you can also prevent the most dreaded of shopping phenomena – particularly when it comes to gift-buying -– the panic buy.
-Low stock social proof messaging will let customers know the real-time scarcity of a product allowing them to snap up must-have items before they disappear for good.
+With this greater assistance, you can prevent the most dreaded of shopping phenomena – particularly when it comes to gift-buying -– the panic buy.
+Low-stock social proof messaging will let customers know the real-time availability of a product allowing them to snap up must-have items before they disappear for good.

 Product returns have traditionally been an accepted cost of online retail.
-Now for the sake of your profits, sustainability goals and general customer satisfaction, it’s more important than ever to reduce returns rates.
-Helping your customers to buy right first time is one of the most effective ways of reducing returns rates and their associated costs to your business without having to introduce a returns fee for online customers.
+For the sake of your profits, sustainability goals and general customer satisfaction, it’s more important than ever to reduce returns rates.
+Helping your customers to buy right first time is one of the most effective ways of reducing returns rates and their associated costs to your business without introducing a returns fee for online customers.